-Solution 1: Our first idea was a robot made with cardboard as its base and four TT with lightweight rubber wheels.
+Idea 1: Our first idea was a robot made with cardboard as its base and 4 TT with lightweight rubber wheels.
 It would have an RCWL-0516 microwave sensor to detect humans that are lost and/or trapped, and an MQ-7 carbon monoxide sensor to detect carbon monoxide that is in the area.
-A piezo buzzer would be included as well, to make a sound to alert people nearby of the carbon monoxide that is in the air.
+A piezo buzzer would be included as well to make a sound to alert people nearby of the carbon monoxide that is in the air.
 That way, the people, if they have the opportunity to do so, can stay away from the area.
-It would have an HC-06 Bluetooth module to be able to control the robot and an Arducam-2MP-Plus, to know where the robot is traveling in real-time.
-You would use a mobile phone and/or a laptop to stream what the robot is seeing using the camera's IP address (which you would type into Google).
+It would have an HC-06 Bluetooth module to be able to control the robot and an Arducam-2MP-Plus to know where the robot is going in real-time.
+You would use a mobile phone or a laptop to stream what the robot is seeing using the camera's IP address (which you would type into Google).
 Also, a GSM module would be used to send data in case the PIR sensors picked up any human movement.
-All of this would be powered with two 9V batteries and one Arduino Uno.
+All of this would be powered with 2 9V batteries and 1 Arduino Uno.
+The schematic of this is found in the appendix.

-Solution 2: The alternative was a simpler and rudimentary design.
-Instead of cardboard, it would have a pre-made acrylic base.
-It would still have four TT motors and lightweight rubber wheels, which would be controlled through Bluetooth with an HC-06 Bluetooth module.
-The motors, as well as the Bluetooth module which controls the wheels, would be powered with its own Arduino

-Uno (AU1), and two 9V batteries.
-The first responders can use their phone and install Arduino Bluetooth Control to control the robot wirelessly.
+Idea 2: The alternative was a simpler and rudimentary design.
+Instead of cardboard, we would have a pre-made acrylic base.
+It would still have 4 TT motors and lightweight rubber wheels, which would be controlled through Bluetooth with an HC-06 Bluetooth module.
+The motors, as well as the Bluetooth module for the wheels, would be powered with its own Arduino Uno, and 2 9V batteries.
+The global organizations can use their phone and install Arduino Bluetooth Control to control the robot through Bluetooth.
 It would have a PIR sensor, a green LED, and an HC-05 Bluetooth module to detect if a human has been located.
-If a human has been located, the green LED will light up, and the reading will be sent onto the global organization's laptop or PC (if they have Arduino IDE installed) through Bluetooth.
-Instead of a camera, it would use the camera on a smartphone which would be mounted onto the robot.
-First responders can use their phone to receive a video call from the robot.
-The main difference with this idea is that this prototype would contain a red LED and a piezo buzzer to alert the lost or trapped person, if the person was still conscious, about possible gases and/or smoke that are dangerous.
-All of the other sensors, that were not connected to Arduino Uno (AU2) which controlled the car motors, would be connected to another Arduino Uno (AU3) with one 9V battery.
+If it has been located, the green LED will light up, and the reading will be sent onto the global organization's laptop or PC (if they have Arduino IDE installed) through Bluetooth.
+Instead of a camera, it would have a smartphone that would be on the robot.
+Global organizations can use their phone to receive a video call from the robot.
+The main difference with this idea is that this prototype would contain a red LED and a piezo buzzer to alert the lost or trapped person, if it was still conscious, about possible gases and/or smoke that is dangerous.
+All of the other sensors that were not connected to the other Arduino Uno will be connected to another Arduino Uno with 1 9V battery.
+A schematic of this is found in the appendix.